Besan Bhari Mirch Recipe

 About Besan Bhari Mirch

-Besan Bhari Mirch (Bharwa Mirch) is a traditional recipe that is prepared quite often in Rajasthani households.
+Besan Bhari Mirch (also known as Bharwa Mirch) is a traditional Rajasthani recipe often prepared in households.
 It is spicy, tangy, and bursting with simple yet delicious flavors!

-Large green chilies are filled with a spiced flavorful gram flour mixture.
-They are then pan-fried until soft and a little chard on top.
+Large green chilies are filled with a spiced, flavorful gram flour mixture.
+They are then pan-fried until tender, with a hint of char on top.

 Ingredients

-Green Chilies – This recipe uses large green chilies, which are less spicy as compared to regular green chillies.
+Green Chilies – This recipe utilizes large green chilies, which are milder in flavor than regular green chilies.
 They are easily available at the local vegetable vendors.

-Choose the chilies that are bright green and a little firm to the touch.
-Avoid the ones that are bruised, has black patches, or are very soft to the touch.
+Choose chilies that are bright green and a little firm to the touch.
+Avoid those with bruised areas or those that feel very soft to the touch.

-Gram Flour (Besan, Chickpea Flour) – It is roasted with spice powders to fill in the green chilies.
+Gram Flour (Besan, Chickpea Flour) is roasted with spice powders to fill green chilies.

-Spice Powders – This recipe uses basic spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, fennel powder (saunf), and dry mango powder (amchoor).
+Spice Powders – This recipe utilizes basic spice powders, including coriander powder, turmeric powder, Kashmiri red chili powder, fennel powder (also known as saunf), and dry mango powder (amchoor).

 Make The Filling

-Heat 1 teaspoon of vegetable oil in a flat pan over medium-low heat.
+Step 1: Heat 1 teaspoon of oil in a flat pan over medium-low heat.

 Oil added to a pan.

-Add 1 cup of gram flour to the pan and fry until it turns slightly brown and fragrant, stirring very frequently.
+Step 2: Add 1 cup of gram flour to the pan and roast until it turns slightly brown and fragrant, stirring very frequently.

 Gram flour added to the pan.